archiecrewgee/archies-standard-library/explorations/README.md

 nomenclature:
  - parameter: zone of memory that contains a given named value
- - block: minimum readable/writable granularity of a given memory paradigm.
+ - block: minimum readable/writable granularity of a given memory medium.
 For example flash may only be written to in 1kB size pages
- - paradigm: given memory medium (i.e. internal flash, external RTC RAM etc.).
+ - medium: given memory medium (i.e. internal flash, external RTC RAM etc.).
 These are defined by:
     - block_size: the size (in bytes) of the memory's block
     - block_increment: the increment between memory blocks.
 For example, a memory block address could be defined as a byte or arbitary offset
  - tag: an arbitary tag given to parameters, parameters with shared tags are grouped